-- 1. To receive the Audited Financial Statements for the financial year ended 30 June 2022 together with the Reports of the Directors and Auditors thereon. - 2.
-To approve the payment of Directors' fees of RM60,000.00 for the financial year ended 30 June 2022. - 3.
-To approve the payment of Directors' benefits of up to RM400,000.00 for the period from the 32nd AGM until the next AGM of the Company to be held in 2023. - 4.
-To re-elect the following Directors who retire pursuant to Clause 76(3) of the Company's Constitution:- - (i) Mr Chew Loy Chee; and - (ii) Mr Kan Ah Chun. - To re-appoint Messrs PKF PLT (formally known as PKF) as Auditors of the Company and to authorise the Directors to fix their remuneration.
+- 1. To receive the Audited Financial Statements for the financial year ended 30 June 2023 together with the Reports of the Directors and Auditors thereon. - 2.
+To approve the payment of Directors' fees of RM60,000.00 for the financial year ended 30 June 2023. - 3.
+To approve the payment of Directors' benefits of up to RM400,000.00 for the period immediately after the 33rd AGM until the next AGM of the Company to be held in 2024. - To re-elect Mr. Tan Chon Sing @ Tan Kim Tieng who retires pursuant to Clause 76(3) of the Company's Constitution. - 5.
+To re-elect the following Directors who retire pursuant to Clause 78 of the Company's Constitution:- - (i) Mr. Loo Pak Soon; and - (ii) Puan Noraini Binti Yaacob - To re-appoint Messrs PKF PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.